Rztech15/Rztech15/README.md

 # Hi there 👋 I'm Muhammad Ramzan

 Welcome to my GitHub profile!
-I am a **BS Mathematics student at CASPAM, Bahauddin Zakariya University Multan** Passionate about **data analysis, dashboards, and technology**.
+I am a **BS Mathematics student at CASPAM, Bahauddin Zakariya University Multan**, Passionate about **data analysis, dashboards, and technology**.

 I enjoy transforming raw data into **clear insights and meaningful visualizations**.